de Rham-Witt sheaves via algebraic cycles: The proof of the main result

-From the case of perfect base fields, the top horizontal arrow is an isomorphism.
-It follows from \lemref{lem:limit-0} that the right vertical arrow is an isomorphism.
-It follows from \cite[Proposition~1.16]{R} that the left vertical arrow is an isomorphism.
-We conclude that the bottom horizontal arrow is also an isomorphism. \end{proof}
+\begin{proof} Since the result holds for all perfect base fields by \propref{prop:Main-finite}, to deal with the remaining imperfect base field case we can assume $p > 1$.
+In this case, we can use the commutative diagram ~\eqref{eqn:Final-local}.
+It follows from \propref{prop:Main-finite} that $\tau^{R_i}_{n,m}$ is an isomorphism for each $i \in I$.
+In particular, the top horizontal arrow in ~\eqref{eqn:Final-local} is an isomorphism.
+Since the two vertical arrows are isomorphisms, we conclude that the bottom arrow $\tau^R_{n,m}$ is an isomorphism.
+The naturality of $\tau^R_{n,m}$ follows from \propref{prop:CW-Pull-back}. \end{proof}